thoughtspot/tse-step-by-step/lesson-05-embed-search/README-05.md

 /* Use either visibleActions or hiddenActions */
 ~~~

-Go ahead and hit the run button and you should see a search similar to the image above.
+Go ahead and hit the run button, and you should see a search similar to the image above.
 If not, go ahead and make changes.
 Remember, you can't break anything and the playground will give you an error message if your embed code isn't correct.

 ## Embed the search into the application

 Now that we've created the embed component using the playground, it's an easy matter to put it into our `onSearch` function.
-All components embeds require two steps:
+All embed components require two steps:
 1. Create the embed object using SearchEmbed, LiveboardEmbed, etc.
 2. Render the object (with optional event listeners).

-The benefit to splitting out the creation of the component from the rendering of the component is that you can create multiple components and then render based on the users behavior, such as selecting a link from a menu.
+The benefit to splitting out the creation of the component from the rendering of the component is that you can create multiple components and then render based on the user's behavior, such as selecting a link from a menu.

 First copy the following from the playground and paste into the `onSearch` function _after_ the `console.log` statement.
 Note that generated comments have been removed.